bblfsh/python-pydetector/README.md

 pretty slow but it implement some of their tests with regexes).
 I could add it in the future.
 Or, better, you can send me a PR if you are bored enough to add it.

+Currently this works on a file by file basis, not examining dependencies recursively.

 It it developer as a semi-independing part of the [Babelfish](https://github.com/src-d/babelfish) project.